KULeuven-MICAS/snax_cluster/docs/tutorial/accelerator_design.md

 - `snax_num_ro_csr`: Is the number of read-only (RO) registers your accelerator has.
 This affects the connection ports CSR manager.
 More details in [SNAX CSR Manager](./csrman_design.md).
 - `snax_streamer_cfg`: Contains the settings for your streamer.
 More details are in [SNAX Streamer](./streamer_design.md)

+!!! note

+    At the top of the configuration file, you will also see the cluster bender target name. `bender_target: ["snax_alu_cluster"],` You need to put this at the top too so that your cluster would have its own unique name and the bender targets generated will also match.

 You can find more details in the [Hardware Schema](https://github.com/KULeuven-MICAS/snax_cluster/blob/main/docs/schema/snitch_cluster.schema.json) file.